godot-escoria/escoria-demo-game/doc/esc_reference.md

 ```

 - Global flags
-  Global flags define the state of the game, and can have a value of true or false.
+  Global flags define the state of the game, and can have a value of true, false or an integer.
 All commands or groups can be conditioned to the value of a global flag.

 - Conditions
   In order to run a command conditionally dependin on the value of a flag, use [] with a list of conditions.
 All conditions in the list must be true.
 The character "!" before a flag can be used to negate it.